 Kit is a popular topic whatever type of cycling you’re into.
-For long distance cycling it becomes more important than ever, especially if you are carrying your own kit as every kg counts.
+For long-distance cycling it becomes more important than ever, especially if you are carrying your own kit as every kilogram counts.
 We perhaps took more than others do – I think the longer you are away, the less you tend to worry about weight.
-If you’re bike packing or planning to stay in hotels, you can really get away with the bare minimum.
+If you’re bikepacking or planning to stay in hotels, you can really get away with the bare minimum.

-For us the most important things that we took were: leather Brooks Saddles (a firm saddle is really important with all those miles in the saddle), Vaude Panniers, Vaude tent (we chose a 3 person tent with a porch – it’s your home while you’re on the road so comfort is important), Leyzne mini track pump, Schwable Marathon Plus Types (under 10 punctures each in 10 months is proof itself of the quality), decent water filters (we took Water-to-Go bottles as well as a Katadyn Pocket filter for the most remote areas where we were filtering muddy river water to drink) and a substantial first aid kit.
+For us the most important things that we took were: leather Brooks Saddles (a firm saddle is really important with all those miles), Vaude Panniers, Vaude tent (we chose a three person tent with a porch – it’s your home while you’re on the road so comfort is important), Leyzne mini track pump, Schwalbe Marathon Plus Types (under ten punctures each in ten months is proof itself of the quality), decent water filters (we took Water-to-Go bottles as well as a Katadyn Pocket filter for the most remote areas where we were filtering muddy river water to drink) and a substantial first aid kit.

-Our biggest risk was road traffic, despite people’s general perception that Africa is ‘dangerous’ and people would be out to get us.
-We never faced hostility and although we did take an armed escort along a notoriously dodgy road in Turkana, Western Kenya, we were greeted with nothing other than kindness – especially in Sudan, the country that people all believed would be the worst.
+Our biggest risk was road traffic.
+Despite people’s general perception that Africa is ‘dangerous’ and people would be out to get us, we never faced hostility.
+Although we did take an armed escort along a notoriously dodgy road in Turkana, Western Kenya, we were greeted with nothing other than kindness – especially in Sudan, the country that people all believed would be the worst.

-Over 19,000km we experienced roughly 10 flat tyres each, 3 broken cables/gears, one loose bottom bracket which we replaced and a few issues with alignment on our disc brakes.
+Over 19,000km we experienced roughly ten flat tyres each, three broken cables/gears, one loose bottom bracket which we replaced and a few issues with alignment on our disc brakes.

 We replaced our bar tape quite early on and opted for leather which was still going strong at the end.
 In Cyprus, we changed to tyres with thicker treads and between Cairo and Cape Town we both changed the back tyre once.

-What it was really like – highlight and lowlight
+What was it really like?
+A highlight and a lowlight

-It’s impossible to summarise.
-I’d need a blog per country but it was most definitely a life changing experience that I urge anyone who enjoys life on two wheels to take on.
-Just a week on a bike exploring a new country will be enough to just give you an idea of how great life on two wheels can be and how kind people can be, especially when you are travelling by bike.
+It’s impossible to summarise, I’d need a blog per country!
+But it was most definitely a life changing experience that I urge anyone who enjoys life on two wheels to take on.
+Just a week on a bike exploring a new country will be enough to just give you an idea of how great cycle touring can be and how kind people can be, especially when you are travelling by bike.